 From Diagnosis to Distinction: How a Graduate Nursing Student Changed Her Career Path and Found Her Passion for Oncology

 Kiera Hobbs never thought she would work in oncology nursing.
-But after her mother-in-law was diagnosed with ovarian cancer, Kiera was intrigued with the field.
+But after her mother-in-law was diagnosed with ovarian cancer, Hobbs became intrigued with the field.

 “I fell in love with the specialty and it has been the best decision of my career,” says Hobbs.